Introduction

 5. Leverage Advanced Search

-A modern DMS like dMACQ DMS+ supports:
+A modern DMS like DMS+ supports:

 6. Enable Access Controls & Document Ownership